- Vast interior room

 The Expedition breaks what we know about big SUVs with great ride quality and snappy acceleration.

 Need a vehicle for seven, stuff, and towing, but don’t want to feel like the captain of a cruiser-class vessel?
 The 2020 Expedition’s twin-turbo V-6 and capable ride and handling make it an accomplished performer.
-We give it extra points for the muscular motor and end up at a 7 out of 10 for performance.
+We give it extra points for the muscular motor and its off-road and towing ability, and end up at a 7 out of 10 for performance.

 Configured the right way, the 2020 Expedition can tow up to 9,300 pounds, once a heavy-duty tow package amps up the cooling and beefs up the transmission.
 An FX4 off-road package extracts the most from 4WD models and from the SUV’s traction-control systems; it gains specific drive modes for mud and sand, atop the standard comfort and sport modes.